johnivanpuayap/100-days-of-code/Day 15/README.md

   7. Print the score after answering and when the quiz ends.
   8. Additional: Randomize the questions using the random module

+  Honestly, I still wanted to do more, but it's already 10:44 PM, and I want to ensure I get a good night's sleep during this break.
+Hence, I decided to conclude my day here.

   Conclusion:

   Looking back on Day 15, I am thrilled with the progress I made and the knowledge I acquired.
 Overcoming the initial hurdles of transitioning from a vacation mindset to active learning demonstrated my dedication and resilience.
 With 85 days remaining in my learning journey, I am optimistic about the opportunities ahead to expand my skills and explore new topics.